-Part B covers this screening if you're at high risk for developing the eye disease glaucoma.
+Glaucoma screenings painlessly check your vision and optic nerve health to look for signs of the eye disease glaucoma.
+Part B covers this screening if you're at high risk for developing glaucoma.

 You're considered high risk if at least one of these conditions applies to you:

-- You have diabetes.
+- · You have diabetes.

 - You have a family history of glaucoma.

 - You're African American and 50 or older.

 - You're Hispanic and 65 or older.